johncarney/fvtt-on-rpi/README.md

 ----------------|-------------------------------
 WiFi            | Do not enable hostname        | foundryvtt
-Enable SSH      | Use password authentication
-Username        | foundryvtt
+Enable SSH      | Allow public-key authentication only Username        | foundryvtt
 Password        | Get from password manager
-Wireless LAN    | Do not configure
+Wireless LAN    | Configure
 Locale settings | As appropriate for your region

 ## Install SSH key